 Thanks to the minimal design of Anet A8, it was easy to go back and resolve this issue.
 This accessibility also allowed certain elements like extruder to be disassembled when we experienced a clog.

 However, there were some downsides to the design of the Anet A8 as well.
 For example, the 3D printed fan duct that came with the 3D printer didn’t fit properly onto the extruder and hung down lower than the nozzle.
 Luckily, there were a number of fan mods on Thingiverse (more on this later), so we were able to overcome this problem.

-Clearly alarmed by this hazardous sign, we took the extruder apart and found that the wiring attached to the heating block was lose.
+Clearly alarmed by this hazardous sign, we took the extruder apart and found that the wiring attached to the heating block was loose.
 After doing a bit of research on Google, we realized this wasn’t an uncommon problem.
 Although we simply (and carefully) fit the wire in snugly, others suggest using thermal paste to keep the wiring in place.

 As for the user interface, the LCD screen was adequate enough but seemed to lack in practicality at some points.
-The Anet A8 3D printer offers many options on the UI, but the clunky buttons make it hard to navigate quickly.
+The Anet A8 offers many options on the UI, but the clunky buttons make it hard to navigate quickly.
 Still, you can modify the nozzle and print bed temperature, fan speed, and monitor the over printing process on the fly.
 The positioning function also enables slight movements of each axis, a nice feature that assists with calibration.